SuperOfficeDocs/superoffice-docs/docs/ui/web-application/getting-started/folder-structure.md

 ---
+title: Folder structure
-title: web_client_folders
+uid: web_client_folders
 description: The contents of the web client installation folder
 author: {github-id}
 keywords:
-so.topic: reference         # article, howto, reference, concept, guide
+so.topic: reference

-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: onsite                # cloud or onsite
+so.envir: onsite
-so.client: web                # online, web, win, pocket, or mobile
+so.client: web
 ---

 # Folder structure